MartinPennings/iOS_dev_icon_generator/readme.txt

-Simple script that generates icons for iOS-XCode.
+Simple Python script that generates icons for iOS-XCode.

 Requires Pillow: